Virginia: Economy

-Virginia's business environment has been ranked highly by various publications.
-After two years as number one, CNBC ranked Virginia third in their 2022 Top States for Business, with its deductions being mainly for the high cost of living, while Forbes magazine ranked it as the eighteenth best to start a business in.
-Additionally, in 2014 a survey of 12,000 small business owners found Virginia to be one of the most friendly states for small businesses.
-Oxfam America however ranked Virginia in 2024 as only the 22nd-best state to work in, with pluses for new worker protections from sexual harassment and pregnancy discrimination, but negatives for laws on organized labor and the low tipped employee minimum wage of $2.13.
+CNBC ranked Virginia as their 2024 Top State for Business, with its deductions being mainly for the high cost of business and living, while Forbes magazine ranked it as the sixteenth best to start a business in.
+Oxfam America however ranked Virginia in 2024 as only the 26th-best state to work in, with pluses for worker protections from sexual harassment and pregnancy discrimination, but negatives for laws on organized labor and the low tipped employee minimum wage of $2.13.
 Virginia has been an employment-at-will state since 1906 and a "right to work" state since 1947, and though state minimum wage increased to $12 in 2023, farm and tipped workers are specifically excluded.

 Government agencies

 Government agencies directly employ around 714,100 Virginians As of 2022, almost 17% of all employees in the state.
 Approximately 12% of all U.S. federal procurement money is spent in Virginia, the second-highest amount after California.
-As of 2020, 125,648 active-duty personnel, 25,404 reservists, and 99,832 civilians work directly for the U.S. Department of Defense at the Pentagon or one of 27 military bases in the state, representing all major branches and covering 270,009 acres.
+As of 2020, 125,648 active-duty personnel, 25,404 reservists, and 99,832 civilians work directly for the U.S. Department of Defense at the Pentagon or one of 27 military bases in the state covering 270,009 acres.
 Another 139,000 Virginians work for defense contracting firms, which received $44.8 billion worth of contracts in the 2020 fiscal year.
-Virginia has the second highest concentration of veterans of any state with 9.7% of the population, as many stay in the state and the Hampton Roads area in particular, which is home to world's largest navy base and only NATO station on U.S. soil.
+Virginia has the second highest concentration of veterans of any state with 9.7% of the population.
+The Hampton Roads area is home to the world's largest navy base and only NATO station on U.S. soil, Naval Station Norfolk.

 Other large federal agencies in Northern Virginia include the Central Intelligence Agency in Langley, the National Science Foundation and U.S. Patent and Trademark Office in Alexandria, the U.S. Geological Survey in Reston, and the U.S. Fish & Wildlife Service in Bailey's Crossroads.
-Virginia's state government employs over 106,000 public employees, who combined have a median income of $52,401 As of 2018, with the Departments of Education and of Transportation being the largest by expenditure.
+Virginia's state government employs over 106,000 public employees, who combined have a median income of $52,401 As of 2018, with the Departments of Transportation and of Education the two largest state departments by expenditure.
+K–12 teachers in Virginia make an annual average of $59,970, which is thirteen-lowest in the U.S. when adjusted for the state's cost of living as of the 2021–22 school year.